2023 California Knife Laws

 There have been no serious constitutional challenges made to Penal Code 21510 since its enactment.

-For additional guidance or to discuss your case with a criminal defense attorney, we invite you to contact us at Shouse Law Group.
+For additional guidance or to discuss your case with a criminal defense attorney near you, we invite you to contact us at Shouse Law Group.
 Our firm provides trusted legal advice and serves clients throughout the state of California, including those in the Los Angeles and San Francisco areas.

 For information on knife laws in Nevada and Colorado, please see our articles on: